tipcat/linux-server-config/README.md

 * Apache is used for the server and Web Server Gateway Interface (WSGI) is used for calling the application code.
 These have been installed via the ``apache2`` and ``libapache2-mod-wsgi python-dev`` packages.

 ### Sources Consulted
-Building this server required resources that went significantly beyond the content covered in Udacity's [Full Stack Web Development](https://www.udacity.com/course/full-stack-web-developer-nanodegree--nd004) course, and I am grateful for the following:
 * https://stackoverflow.com/questions/7210011/amazon-ec2-ssh-timeout-due-inactivity
 * https://stackoverflow.com/questions/29933918/ssh-key-permissions-0644-for-id-rsa-pub-are-too-open-on-mac
 * https://www.linode.com/docs/security/firewalls/configure-firewall-with-ufw/